angular/angular/aio/content/guide/template-syntax.md

 it assigns this composite interpolated result to an **element or directive property**.

 You appear to be inserting the result between element tags and assigning it to attributes.
+However, interpolation is a special syntax that Angular converts into a *property binding*.

 <div class="alert is-helpful">

-However, interpolation is a special syntax that Angular converts into a property binding.

 If you'd like to use something other than `{{` and `}}`, you can configure the interpolation delimiter via the